Mary and Leigh Block Museum of Art: Original exhibition highlights

-Museum Building & Sculpture Garden
+Museum building and sculpture garden

 The original museum building was constructed in 1980 and was designed by Chicago architecture firm Loebl Schlossman & Hackl.
 The Block's outdoor sculpture garden was established in 1989.
 Sixteen sculptures were gifts to Northwestern University by donors Mary and Leigh Block and other supporters.
 They are located outdoors and in indoor public spaces around Northwestern's Arts Circle, as well as in a sculpture garden designed by renowned Chicago architect John Vinci.